 Unlike the 2018 group, the 2019 draft class doesn't feature high-ranking names at quarterback, which may influence teams to hold on to the incumbents, despite some struggles.
 Bleacher Report's Matt Miller lists Justin Herbert of Oregon as the only passer within the top 10 on his latest big board.

-Here, we'll take a look at quarterbacks who could suit up for new teams in the next term and make predictions on whether they stay with their current clubs, sign elsewhere or remain unsigned through 2019.
+Here, we'll take a look at quarterbacks who could suit up for new teams in the next term and make predictions on whether they stay with their current clubs or sign elsewhere.

 Derek Carr Stays with Oakland Raiders